bastienleonard/pysfml-cython/doc/sphinx/source/index.rst

 You can find the source code and the issue tracker here: https://github.com/bastienleonard/pysfml2-cython

-Currently the reference just lists the available classes, their members, and information specific to this binding.
-For the documentation itself, please see the `SFML 2 documentation
+Currently the reference mostly lists the available classes, their members, and information specific to this binding.
+For more detailed documentation, please see the `SFML 2 documentation
 <http://sfml-dev.org/documentation/2.0/annotated>`_.
 The mapping
 between SFML and this binding should be fairly easy to grasp.